Félix Houphouët-Boigny: Félix Houphouët-Boigny Peace Prize

 South African leader Nelson Mandela, the 1991 recipient of the Félix Houphouët-Boigny Peace Prize.

 To establish his legacy as a man of peace, Houphouët-Boigny created an award in 1989, sponsored by UNESCO and funded entirely by extra-budgetary resources provided by the Félix-Houphouët-Boigny Foundation, to honor those who search for peace.
 The prize is "named after President Félix Houphouët-Boigny, the doyen of African Heads of State and a tireless advocate of peace, concord, fellowship and dialogue to solve all conflicts both within and between States".
-It is awarded annually along with a check for €122,000, by an international jury composed of 11 persons from five continents, led by former United States secretary of state and Nobel Peace Prize winner Henry Kissinger.
+It is awarded annually along with a check for €122,000, by an international jury composed of 11 persons from five continents, formerly led by former United States secretary of state and Nobel Peace Prize winner Henry Kissinger.
 The prize was first awarded in 1991 to Nelson Mandela, president of the African National Congress, and Frederik Willem de Klerk, president of the Republic of South Africa, and has been awarded each year since, with the exception of 2001 and 2004.

 Ivory Coast after Houphouët-Boigny

 Houphouët-Boigny left no written will or legacy report for the Ivory Coast upon his death in 1993.
 His recognised heirs, especially Helena, led a battle against the government to recover part of the vast fortune Houphouët-Boigny had left, which she claimed was "private" and did not belong to the State.

 Houphouët-Boigny's lack of a succession plan led to a crisis between his deputy Henri Konan Bédié, President of the Parliament, and Prime Minister Alassane Ouattara.
 Bédié was initially successful and Ouattara resigned as Prime Minister on 9 December.
 Bédié was subsequently elected as President of the PDCI in April 1994.
-However, Bédié's efforts to exclude Ouattara from subsequent elections led to the 1999 Ivorian coup d'état and later the First and Second Ivorian Civil War, eventually won by Ouattara.